-Appropriate use of 4-Hi and 4-Low is of utmost importance for the longevity and protection of your transmission, drive-train and transfer box components.
-Each gear selection has a very specific function and as a 4 wheel drive owner you need to understand what the differences are and exactly when the situation calls for the correct gear selection.
+Appropriate use of 4-Hi and 4-Low is of utmost importance for the longevity and protection of your transmission, drive-train, and transfer box components.
+Each gear selection has a very specific function and as a 4 wheel drive owner, you need to understand what the differences are and exactly which situation calls for the correct gear selection.

 The next part will discuss what 4 High and 4 Low means and the maximum speed you should drive in 4 Lo.
 To find out more about the correct usage of 4-Hi and 4-Lo and the different functionality of each, continue reading…